Newgrounds: Recent history (2010s–present)

 Time ranked the website at No. 39 on its list of "50 Best Websites" in 2010.

+The 25th of October 2011, the animation [S]: Cascade, the end of Act 5 of widely popular webcomic Homestuck crashed the website, despite being mainly hosted on its own website mspa.com (which it crashed too) and, allegedly, crashing Tumblr (the fanbase was mainly there by then) and megaupload (from people uploading mirrors to the animation).

 In 2018, Newgrounds began to encourage contributors to submit their games in an HTML5 format rather than Flash.
 In November and December, it experienced surges of new members originally from Tumblr when that site began restricting adult content after illegal child pornography was found on it, resulting in the Tumblr iOS app being removed from the App Store.
 In the summer of 2019, with the discontinuation of Flash upcoming, the administration of Newgrounds unveiled the Newgrounds Player for Windows, which was described as a "solution for playing Flash games and movies" hosted on the site.
 The application would launch via the website upon a request to view Flash content and play it.
 The player would later be followed up with the Ruffle Flash emulator in August 2019, with the two options being offered in tandem as development on Ruffle progressed.

 In April 2021, an update for the browser game Friday Night Funkin' was exclusively released on Newgrounds at the time, causing the site's server to become overloaded after an influx of site traffic.
 In July, Fulp received the Game Developers Choice Awards Pioneer Award for his contributions to establishing Newgrounds and subsequent work in The Behemoth.
 In September 2023, an update to the site's Art Portal was rolled out, implementing it in the existing Project system for animation, games and audio, as well as adding the ability to use multi-author credits on Art submissions and adding multi-art support in either Inline, Strip or Gallery formats.

 In March 2024, the site's reporting system was updated to enable users to report content predominantly generated by artificial intelligence (AI).
 On October 8, Takeover Tuesday was introduced, where every Tuesday, paid Newgrounds supporters could post content to the front page.
-On May 12, controller mapping for Flash games was introduced, allowing for controller support to be introduced to Flash games which originally lacked it.
+On May 12, 2025, controller mapping for Flash games was introduced, allowing for controller support to be introduced to Flash games which originally lacked it.